Skip to content

 active --> complete: update_goal status=complete

-active --> abandoned: /goal-abandon
+active --> abandoned: /goal-abandon or abandon_goal

 active --> paused: /goal-pause (user)